Bayesian Mechanism Design for Blockchain Transaction Fee Allocation: The Proposed Mechanism for Block Size 1

+From Eq.~\eqref{eq:block-size-1-miner-revenue}, we see that the expected miner revenue is always positive and it grows linearly with our scaling parameter $h$.

-However, we have to be careful to the value of $h$.
+However, we have to be careful about choosing the value of $h$.
 Intuitively, the value of $h$ describes the extent of perturbation from the original U-DSIC mechanism, and when the perturbation is too large, the \emph{individual rationality} ($p_i(b_i,\b_{-i}) \le b_i$) and \emph{budget feasibility} properties may not hold.
+Actually, since the block size is $1$, the payment cannot exceed the valuation of the accepted bid.
+Then we have $\E_{\b\sim V} [\tilde{r}(\b)] \le 1$.
+Therefore, we have the following natural upper bound for $h$:

-For best miner revenue, we want to make $h$ as large as possible while keeping the mechanism feasible.
-Fortunately, for fixed $c_\rho$, we have an estimation of optimally feasible $h$ that enables constant approximation ratio of the optimal revenue while preserving IR and BF constraints, as:
+For the best miner revenue, we want to make $h$ as large as possible while keeping the mechanism feasible.
+Fortunately, for fixed $c_\rho$, we have an estimation of optimally feasible $h$ that enables a constant approximation ratio of the optimal revenue while preserving UIR and BF constraints. {Hence, in the setting of block size $1$, we can design a TFM that satisfies desirable incentive properties and has a constant fraction of optimal revenue.
+The formal result is:}